 Braer, an old English word for 'Briar' is loosely translated to mean a number of prickly, scrambling shrubs, especially a wild rose.
 Started late 2015 in a little banana shed in Mullumbimby, Braer has grown to be a studio for flowers and friends.
-We house a curated range of products, provide specialty event design and art direction, we host workshops, provide weekly house or corporate flowers and make flowers for your wedding day.
+We house a curated range of products, provide specialty event design and art direction, we host workshops, provide weekly house or corporate flowers and make flowers for weddings.

 For Longest Vase Life...

 Use a clean vase and fill it with lukewarm water.
 Use tepid water as most flowers do not easily absorb cold water.
 Your flowers will look best for longest if you keep the water fresh and the vase clean by changing it on a regular basis (every two days).
 Re-cut the stems approximately 2-3cm on an angle with sharp scissors or secateurs.
 Keep your flowers in a cool place and away from draughts extreme heat and electrical appliances such as microwaves, televisions, computers and heaters.
 Keep flowers away from fruits as they release a gas called ethylene, which accelerates the ageing process in cut flowers.
 Remove any dead flower heads or leaves, this will help to prolong the life of the remaining flowers and promote other buds opening.